TulioHector/adr-tool/adr-cli/README.md

 Architecrture Decision Recored

 Options:
-  -v, --version   output the current version
-  -h, --help      display help for command
+  -v, --version          output the current version -h, --help             display help for command

 Commands:
   new [title]            Create a new ADR file into document directory.
 Considering the relative directory in which it is located. index                  Create index file into document directory.
-Considering the relative directory in which it is located. config          Command to configure properties for the cli. help [command]  display help for command
+Considering the relative directory in which it is located. show                   Show list of ADR files.
+For default is "doc/adr" in relative directory. status [options] [id]  Modify the status an ADR by id.
+The status chooice: proposed, acceptance, rejection, deprecation, superseding config                 Command to configure properties for the cli. help [command]         display help for command

     Example call config: